asantos2000/kafka-connect-dynamodb/README.md

 ```
 > `connect-dynamo-config.ini` file

-Hit [Create] if there is no red error messages.
+Hit [Create] if there are no red error messages.

 Or use curl (or postman) to send the configuration: